johanbove/vitra-app-monitor/README.md

 ## Disclaimer

 I'm a total noob with this.
-So bear with me while I am learning how all of this works.
+So bare with me while I am learning how all of this works.

 ---